mohnish-7/Amazon-Review-Prediction/README.md

 # Amazon-Review-Prediction
-This program uses Machine Learning, in the form of classification, to predict whether an Amazon review, or any other review in general, is positive or negative.
-This ML model has an accuracy of  92.19858% .
+This project aims to classify an Amazon review, or any review in general, as a positive or a negative review.
+The software uses Natural Language Processing and a Machine Learning model to classify the review into positive or negative.
+To be precise, the ML model uses the Linear SVC ( Linear Support Vector Classification ) algorithm.
+The reviews are converted to tokens, using the Natural Language Processing toolkit, and are fit on the ML model.
+This model has an accuracy of 92.19858% .

+Feel free to send your feedbacks and suggestions to mohnish_official@icloud.com

+P.S.
+Even though this project can be made using Sentiment Analysis, using Linear SVC provides a better accuracy score.

 # Instructions to Use this Software